Signage-Aware Exploration in Open World using Venue Maps: Methodology

 where $d(p_t,f_i)$ is the Euclidean distance from the current pose to the candidate pose representing a navigation cost with a weight $\eta$, $\lambda$ is a weight giving more importance to directional heuristic than the navigation cost.
 The hysteresis gain \cite{rrt} $\mu(p_t, f_i)$, which equals $\mu_{gain} > 1$ if frontier points $f_i$ lie within a certain radius $\mu_r$ of current position $p_t$ otherwise equals 1, is adapted to bias selecting frontier points in the surroundings.
 On the other hand, the viewpoint utility $U_v(v_j, p_t)$ is defined to favor the exploitation in known spaces whenever a text instance with a certain confidence is detected:

-where $s_{v}(v_j)= s_\phi(o_{\tau_j}, o_{\tau_j}^\prime)$ denotes the score that the signage $\tau_j$ belonging to $v_j$ is matched to the landmarks on venue map, and $d(p_t,v_j)$ is the navigation cost with a weight $\eta$.
+where the viewpoint score $s_{v}(v_j)= s_\phi(o_{\tau_j}, o_{\tau_j}^\prime)$, i.e., equals the recognition score of the signage text $\tau_j$ belonging to viewpoint $v_j$ when matched to the venue maps, and $d(p_t,v_j)$ is the navigation cost with a weight $\eta$.
 A factor $\beta$ that determines to what extent of scores we should highlight the viewpoint candidates than frontiers is employed to handle the exploration-exploitation dilemma.
-Intuitively, the priority of exploiting signage originates from the fact that it can help localize the robot on the venue maps and determine the decision on the next best pose.
+Intuitively, the priority of exploiting signage originates from the fact that it can help localize the robot on the venue maps and facilitate the decision on the next best pose.
 Finally, we obtain the optimal next pose {$c_{t+1}$} among unvisited frontiers and viewpoints that maximizes the overall utility $U(c_j, p_t)$: